Australia’s 18th Prime Minister

 McEwen played a critical role in Gorton’s accession by announcing on 20 December 1967 that he and the Country Party would quit the coalition if the Treasurer, William McMahon, became Liberal leader.
 He and McMahon had been in serious conflict over economic policy during the year, and he believed that McMahon’s views on economics were antagonistic to Country Party interests.

-Life beyond politics
+McEwen's life beyond politics

 After leaving parliament (only five weeks before McMahon replaced Gorton as Prime Minister), McEwen retired to his grazing property at Stanhope, where he resided until his death almost 10 years later.
 He died in Melbourne on 20 November 1980.